Herbs Used For Prostate Health

 Side Effects: Rare, but a few men experience mild stomach irritation.

-Improvement is gradual; allow 6 to 9 months for the herb to work.
+Improvement is gradual; allow six to nine months for the herb to work.
 Remember, too, that the symptoms of enlargement can also be a sign of cancer.
 Check with your doctor to make sure that the problem is benign.

 Possible Drug Interactions: No known interactions or contraindications.